-- 9.1 For the purpose of this Pay Policy Statement, Chief Officers are as defined within Section 43 of the Localism Act and are as follows:

-- i.
-Chief Fire Officer (Head of Paid Service)

-- ii.
-Deputy Chief Fire Officer

-- iii.
-Assistant Chief Fire Officer

-- iv.
-Assistant Chief Officer

-- v.
-Monitoring Officer

-- 9.2 The Authority's policy for the remuneration of Chief Officers (with the exception of the Monitoring Officer) is aligned to the two-track approach for determining levels of pay for Brigade Manager roles as prescribed by the NJC for Brigade Managers of Fire and Rescue Services.
-Brigade

-- Manager pay is reviewed annually at national level, and by the Fire Authority and provides the minimum salary for Chief Fire Officers. - 9.3 Chief Officer remuneration is made up of a single point market-related consolidated base pay element for each individual role.
+- 9.1 For the purpose of this Pay Policy Statement, Chief Officers are as defined within Section 43 of the Localism Act and are as follows: - i.
+Chief Fire Officer (Head of Paid Service) - ii.
+Deputy Chief Fire Officer - iii.
+Assistant Chief Fire Officer - iv.
+Assistant Chief Officer - v.
+Monitoring Officer - vi.
+Treasurer / Section 151 Officer - 9.2 The Authority's policy for the remuneration of Chief Officers (except for the Monitoring Officer and Treasurer / Section 151 Officer) is aligned to the two-track approach for determining levels of pay for Brigade Manager roles as prescribed by the NJC for Brigade Managers of Fire and Rescue Services.
+Brigade Manager pay is reviewed annually at national level, and every 3 years locally by the Fire Authority, and provides the minimum salary for Chief Fire Officers. - 9.3 Chief Officer remuneration is made up of a single point market-related consolidated base pay element for each individual role.
 Pay levels are set out in Appendix 1. - 9.4 Remuneration of Chief Officers on appointment will be determined by the full Fire Authority and in accordance with the Authority's pay structure and relevant policies in place at the point of recruitment.
 Other than those specifically referred to, the Authority does not pay any bonuses. - 9.5 Where the Authority remains unable to recruit Chief Officers under a contract of employment or there is a need for interim support to cover for a vacant substantive Chief Officer post, the Authority will, where necessary, consider temporary internal promotion or acting up arrangements in line with the Authority's policies.